When he first heard about Nebraska’s new motorcycle helmet law, 20-year-old Cole Bottger looked forward to riding his motorcycle without a helme...

 Therapy can also be provided in a community setting.
 Therapists integrate functional activities in these areas to prepare patients for real-life activities in their home community.

-Preparation for Home: Madonna's brain injury patients and their caregivers are provided with a self-care training program based upon principles of self-advocacy and self-direction.
+Preparing for Home: Persons served and their caregivers, are provided with a self-care training program based upon principles of self-advocacy and self-direction.
 Patients, with or without their caregivers, are taught how to direct their care and what to do if emergencies arise.
 They are provided with opportunities to practice these skills during their stay, often ending with a stay in Madonna's transitional living apartment.
 This apartment is located on the unit, with easy access to medical staff if needed, with the expectation that a family member or other caregiver will assist with the personal care required during their stay.
-The patient will direct his/her care and independently follow his/her therapy schedule.

 Dr. LaHolt graduated with a Doctor of Medicine degree from the University of Nebraska College of Medicine.
 After an internship in Family Medicine at the University of Nebraska Medical Center, he completed the physical medicine and rehabilitation residency program at the University of Missouri-Columbia and served as chief resident during his final year.
 He is board certified in the subspecialty of Brain Injury Medicine.
 He is also board certified by the American Board of Independent Medical Examiners.

 “It isn’t any one person or discipline, it’s the entire team, working together, to assist our patients in the recovery process.”

 A physical medicine and rehabilitation physician is available 24 hours per day and seven days a week.
 They manage all the health problems and complications as a result of the spinal cord injury and other medical conditions that may have existed before the injury.
 The physiatrist works in conjunction with the person’s hometown or family physician and other specialists, which may include an orthopedic surgeon, neurologist or internal medicine physician.